cdl-geneseo/geneseo-dictionary/P/Phonathon.md

 # Phonathon

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Phonathon

 Created by  Unknown User (ram19) on Nov 20, 2012

 (n.)
 When a group of people get together and all make calls, usually to raise funds, administer surveys, or spread information.Ex.
 The sorority is holding a phonathon tonight to try to get money from alumni.As of 2012, this word received an average rating of 2.13 out of 5 on student surveys, 1 being an unknown word, and 5 being a word heard and used frequently.(Miller, N-R, 2012)